How to make Cold Brewed Coffee | Eggnog Iced Coffee recipe

 - Put water, coffee grounds, sugar and spices in french press (or jar) and stir.
 Cover (do not plunge, if using a french press) and let seep at least 12 hours, but 16-18 hours are ideal.

 - Press if using french press (or pour through a sieve or strainer into a bowl, then strain back into a jar)

-- Fill glass with coffee ice cubes, pour coffee leaving room for eggnog.
+- to serve drink: Fill glass with coffee ice cubes, pour coffee leaving room for eggnog.
 Add eggnog to your liking, mix and enjoy!